Recruitment strategies are evolving faster than ever, leaving behind the days when social media felt revolutionary (oh my, how time flies).

 3 things to consider before developing a hiring strategy

-To reiterate, a good recruiting strategy will include all the necessary details on how you plan to achieve a set goal.
-So, before you can start developing any kind of strategy, it’s important to keep these three things in mind:
+To reiterate, a good recruiting strategy includes all the necessary details on how you plan to achieve a set goal.
+So, before you can start developing any kind of strategy, it’s important to keep these three things in mind.

-For instance, at Toggl Hire, we aim to find the best candidates while maintaining a great candidate experience.
-This is what our recruitment process looks like:
+For instance, at Toggl, we aim to find the best candidates while maintaining a great candidate experience.
+This is what our recruitment process for most of our products or roles looks like:

-1. When we hire for customer-facing roles, we use Video Intros for additional screening
+- When we hire for customer-facing roles, we use video intros for additional screening

-We track metrics like best candidate sources, percentage of candidates over test threshold, applicant satisfaction score, drop off rate and speed to hire to identify areas of improvement in our recruiting process.
+We track metrics like best candidate sources, percentage of candidates over the test threshold, applicant satisfaction scores, drop-off rates, and speed to hire to identify areas of improvement in our recruiting process.

 Recruitment tools like Applicant Tracking Systems (ATS), skills assessments, and automation software have become an essential part of the recruiting process because they help to: